ucphhpc/jhub-authenticators/README.rst

     # MyAdvancedParser
     c.HeaderAuthenticator.header_parser_classes = {'auth': MyParser}

-Set user state after authentication
+Set User state after Authentication
 -----------------------------------

 Finally, the HeaderAuthenticator also provides the administrator the possibility to define the ``user_external_allow_attributes`` parameter.